 ➤ Now press ENTER.
 Excel will return the output.

 ➤ Then use Fill Handle to AutoFill up to D14.
 Excel will combine the marks from the Marks worksheet.

 In this article, I have illustrated 4 ways in Excel to combine data from multiple sheets.
 I hope this will benefit you.
-And lastly, if you have any kind of suggestions, ideas, or feedback please feel free to comment down below.
+Lastly, if you have any kind of suggestions, ideas, or feedback, please feel free to comment below.

-- How to Combine Graphs with Different X Axis in Excel
+- How to Combine Rows from Multiple Sheets in Excel